What is Regional Rail Link?

 Regional Rail Link is a landmark infrastructure project designed to remove major bottlenecks in Victoria's rail network.
 It will do this by untangling metropolitan and regional tracks as they travel through Melbourne's west into the heart of the city.

-Dedicated regional tracks will be built from West Werribee Junction to Deer Park, then along the existing rail corridor from Sunshine to Southern Cross Station.
+Dedicated regional tracks have been built from West Werribee Junction to Deer Park, then along the existing rail corridor from Sunshine to Southern Cross Station.
 When complete, passengers on the Geelong, Bendigo and Ballarat lines will have a streamlined journey through the metropolitan system.

-Regional Rail Link will increase the size of Victoria's rail network by laying 90km of new track.
-The project also includes:
+Regional Rail Link increased the size of Victoria's rail network by laying 90km of new track.
+The project also included:

-Regional Rail Link will create capacity for an extra 23 metropolitan and 10 regional services during each morning and evening peak period.
+Regional Rail Link creates capacity for an extra 23 metropolitan and 10 regional services during each morning and evening peak period.
 This means capacity for an additional 54,000 passenger trips each day.

-The project is jointly funded by the Australian and Victorian governments, with the Commonwealth contributing $3.225 billion and the Victorian Government contributing $1.582 billion.
+The project was jointly funded by the Australian and Victorian governments.